Financial Conflict of Interest (FCOI) in Research Policy

 What happens if there is a violation of this Policy?

-Whenever an Investigator has violated this policy or the terms of any resolution plan required by the Emmes President (including failure to file or knowingly filing incomplete, erroneous, or misleading disclosure forms), the President shall notify the other Executive Officers and the Director of Human Resources, who will impose sanctions or institute disciplinary proceedings against the Investigator.
+Whenever an Investigator has violated this policy or the terms of any resolution plan required by the Emmes President (including failure to file or knowingly filing incomplete, erroneous, or misleading disclosure forms), the President shall notify the other Executive Officers and the Chief Human Resources Officer, who will impose sanctions or institute disciplinary proceedings against the Investigator.

 In addition, Emmes shall follow Federal regulations regarding the notification of the sponsoring agency in the event an Investigator has failed to comply with this policy.
 The sponsor may take its own action as it deems appropriate, including the suspension of funding for the Investigator until the matter is resolved.